Chinese Car Brands

 Jinbei Logo

-Half of the Jinbei brand is owned by Renault, and about the same amount is owned by Brilliance Auto.
-They became its owners in 2017 by buying the brand’s parent company, Shenyang Brilliance Jinbei Automotive.
-Prior to that, the company, founded in 1991, had changed hands.
+Renault owns half of the Jinbei brand, and about the same amount is owned by Brilliance Auto.
+They became its owners 2017 by buying the brand’s parent company, Shenyang Brilliance Jinbei Automotive.
+Before that, the company, founded in 1991, had changed hands.
 In the early years, Jinbei’s factories produced cars based on Toyota technology.

 Kingstar